openresty/lua-resty-core/lib/ngx/balancer.md

-Sets the tries performed when the current attempt (which may be a retry) fails (as determined by directives like [proxy_next_upstream](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_next_upstream), depending on what particular nginx uptream module you are currently using.
+Sets the tries performed when the current attempt (which may be a retry) fails (as determined by directives like [proxy_next_upstream](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_next_upstream), depending on what particular nginx uptream module you are currently using).
 Note that the current attempt is *excluded* in the `count` number set here.

 Please note that, the total number of tries in a single downstream request cannot exceed the hard limit configured by directives like [proxy_next_upstream_tries](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_next_upstream_tries),